Self-test of intelligence

 A self-test of intelligence is a psychological test that someone can take to purportedly measure one's own intelligence.

 As with other intelligence tests, a self-test of intelligence normally consists of a series of verbal and non-verbal intellectual tasks and puzzles.
 These tests usually give the taker instructions on how to complete the tasks and offer a performance score after the test has been completed.

 These self-tests can be performed in various ways that are quick, easy, and can be done at home or on the go.
 Web sites on the internet, apps for mobile devices, and one or more books are choices for taking these tests.

 Self-tests of intelligence can contribute to the self-assessed intelligence (SAI) of a person, where SAI can be defined as people's estimates of their cognitive abilities in relation to the overall population.

 Resources for self-tests of intelligence

 Websites on the internet

-Various self-tests of intelligence are offered online on the internet, on websites like iqtest.com, iqdiploma.com, free-iqtest.net, test-iq.nl, Metis International and that of IQ Certificate.
+Various self-tests of intelligence are offered online on the internet.
 The self-tests should be treated as entertainment.

 The official website of Mensa International, which is the largest and oldest high IQ society in the world, does not offer an online IQ test.
-It does offer an online quiz for entertainment purposes which is called "Mensa Workout".
+It does offer an online quiz for entertainment purposes called the "Mensa Workout."
 Sites that claim to offer a Mensa IQ test online may not be related to this organization.

+Even though the results of a single website may not be reliable, it is possible to use various websites offering self-tests that may produce varying results.